-Anyone on the Manono Campus, Upper Campus, or the University of Hawai'i Center, West Hawai'i Campus, in a situation requiring police, fire, and/or medical assistance, should call 911 and provide the requested information.
+Anyone on the Manono Campus, Upper Campus, or HawCC-Pālamanui campus, in a situation requiring police, fire, and/or medical assistance, should call 911 and provide the requested information.
 Follow up with a call to the respective security emergency number (below).
 Employees must also notify an immediate supervisor.